inspired/TA-cisco_ios/package/README.md

 Cisco Networks Add-on includes the following new features:

-- Added extractions for some of the %SESSION_MGR messages
-- Added GigabitEthernet,FastEthernet and Ethernet to the interface name lookup
-- Added samples of %SESSION_MGR for eventgen
+- None

 ##### Fixed issues

-Version 2.7.6 of the Cisco Networks Add-on fixes the following issues:
+Version 2.7.7 of the Cisco Networks Add-on fixes the following issues:

-- None known
--
+- TRANSFORM for syslog sourcetype 3 orders of magnitude faster.
+Thank you Martin Müller.

 ##### Known issues

-Version 2.7.6 of the Cisco Networks Add-on has the following known issues:
+Version 2.7.7 of the Cisco Networks Add-on has the following known issues:

 - None known

 ##### Third-party software attributions

-Version 2.7.6 of the Cisco Networks Add-on incorporates the following third-party software or libraries.
+Version 2.7.7 of the Cisco Networks Add-on incorporates the following third-party software or libraries.

 - Icon by Yudha Agung Pribadi (https://www.iconfinder.com/iconsets/networking-icons-1)